 In general, exigent circumstances are situations that demand unusual or immediate action.1

-They usually exist in those scenarios where a police officer holds a reasonable belief that he/she has to act fast in order to prevent:
+They usually exist in those scenarios where a police officer holds a reasonable belief that they have to act fast in order to prevent:

 - imminent danger to someone or some property,